 There must be a way to avoid closing or resolving an open issue before its preceders and blockers are resolved or closed.

-#4 Updated by Mischa The Evil almost 10 years ago
+#4 Updated by Mischa The Evil over 10 years ago

 - Category set to Issues